Pylons/pyramid/docs/narr/static.rst

    # config is an instance of pyramid.config.Configurator
    config.add_static_view(name='static', path='some_package:a/b/c/static')

-Whether you use for ``path`` a fully qualified resource specification, or an absolute path, when you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you will then be able to view the static files in this directory via a browser at URLs prefixed
+Whether you use for ``path`` a fully qualified asset specification, or an absolute path, when you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you will then be able to view the static files in this directory via a browser at URLs prefixed